 - Ultra Series

-- The human form of Ultraman Eighty, Takeshi Yamato, took elementary school teaching as his job.
+- The human form of Ultraman 80, Takeshi Yamato, took teaching middle school students as his job.
 Considering what he can do in Ultraman form, it's not a good idea to threaten his students.

 - Also, the original Ultraman qualifies, somewhat.
-Not his human host, but Ultraman himself, who was actually a university professor on his home planet.
+Not his human host, but Ultraman himself, who was actually a university professor back on M78.

 - Mr Rimmer, headmaster of Waterloo Road.